greg-nagy/zaino/CONTRIBUTING.md

 Contributions must be [GitHub pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 New contributors should make PRs _from a personal fork_ of the project, _to this repo, zingolabs/zaino_.
 Generally pull requests will be against `dev`, the development branch.

 Finally, see our [Software Philosophy](#software-philosophy), and understand you are contribuing to a project with these principles at work.

-## Bug Reports and Feature Requests

-If you believe you have discovered a security issue and wish to disclose it non-pubicly, please contact us at: zingodisclosure@proton.me

-Bug reports and feature requests can best be opened as [issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue) on this GitHub repo.
-To do so you will need a [GitHub account](https://docs.github.com/en/account-and-profile).
-Especially for bug reports, any details you can offer will help us understand the issue better.
-Such details include versions or commits used in exposing the bug, what operating system is being used, and so on.

-Bug reports and feature requests can also be registered via other [communication channels](#communication-channels), but will be accepted in this way without guarantees of visibility to project software developers.

 ## Local Testing
 Local testing requires a system with ample resources, particularly RAM.